n3w6y/flutter-firebase-template/README.md

 # 🚀 Flutter AI Template

-A comprehensive Flutter template for building AI-powered mobile applications with Firebase backend, featuring authentication, real-time chat, and flexible data storage.
+A comprehensive, production-ready Flutter template for building AI-powered mobile applications with Firebase backend, featuring authentication, real-time chat, and modern UI components.

+> **⚠️ Important**: This template contains configuration files that need to be customized with your own API keys and Firebase project.
+Please follow the setup instructions carefully.

 ## ✨ **Features**